maxheld83/ghpages/README.md

 Remember that you may also have to adjust your [repository settings](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).

-Because this action deploys to separate, "deploy-only" branches, you can not use it if you want to deploy from a repo subdirectory such as `docs/`.
+Because this action deploys to separate, "deploy-only" branches, you cannot use it if you want to deploy from a repo subdirectory such as `docs/`.
 In those cases you really don't need a GitHub Action, because you would be committing the build artifacts yourself.
 For details see the [GitHub Pages Documentation](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).